is-it-ayush/cellular-automata/README.md

 ### Todo

 - [x] Setup the repo & the project.
-- [ ] Play with basic rendering & shapes.
+- [x] Play with basic rendering & shapes.

-A bit far fetched but,

-- [ ] Write convey's game of life!
+- [x] Write convey's game of life!
+My first cellular automaton that is also turing complete! : )

 ### Develop